paritytech/polkadot/roadmap/implementers-guide/src/node/utility/provisioner.md

 ### Candidate Selection

-The goal of candidate selection is to determine which cores are free, and then to the degree possible, pick a candidate appropriate to each available core.
+The goal of candidate selection is to determine which cores are free, and then to the degree possible, pick a candidate appropriate to each free core.

 To determine availability: